sergei-startsev/karma-stacktrace/README.md

 `npm install karma-stacktrace`

 ### Karma configuraton
-Add `karma-stacktrace` to a list of frameworks in corresponding karma configuration:
+Add `stacktrace` to a list of frameworks in a corresponding karma configuration:

 ```js
 //karma.conf.js